 Private Limited Company

-Another advantage of a private limited company is that it is considered as a separate legal entity and is separate from its directors and shareholders.
+Another advantage of a private limited company is that it is considered a separate legal entity from its directors and shareholders.
 It can own assets, get into contracts, enter into debts, sue, and get sued without the owners’ involvement.

 Drawbacks of a Private Limited Company

-However, for small businesses a private limited company is the best option because it is easy to obtain loans from banks and other financial institutions if you own a private limited company.
+On the other hand, a private limited company is the best option for small businesses because it is easy to obtain loans from banks and other financial institutions if you own a private limited company.
 In addition to this, it has lower risks of liability for its members.
 The points above will help you choose the suitable business entity to suit your plans.